DOTzX/fb-utilities/README.md

 - Microsoft Edge
 - Opera / OperaGX
 - Vivaldi
-- Mozilla Firefox (coming soon)
+- Mozilla Firefox

 #### Coming soon for mobile version (excluding FB / FB Lite App)

+## Chrome / Chromium-based Web Browser

-## Installing
+### Installing

 1. Download the latest version of the extension from the [release](https://github.com/DOTzX/fb-utilities-extension/releases/latest) page.
-   Note: Be sure to download the top file listed, not the source code.
+  - Note: Be sure to download file with prefix `chrome-x.x.x.zip`, not the source code.
 2. Unpack the downloaded archive.
 3. Open your browser and navigate to the Extensions page or by entering `chrome://extensions/` in the address bar.
 4. Enable **Developer Mode** by toggling the switch located at the top-right corner of the Extensions page.